fribbels/Fribbels-Epic-7-Optimizer/README.md

 ##### First time  setup for the automatic importer on Windows
 1. Install [Python 3.4+](https://www.python.org/downloads/release/python-392/) using the Windows installer (64-bit) option.
 Click for [direct download link to 3.9.2](https://www.python.org/ftp/python/3.9.2/python-3.9.2-amd64.exe). **IMPORTANT: Enable the option to add Python to PATH**
-2. Install [Npcap 1.10](https://nmap.org/npcap/#download) for Windows.
-Click for [direct download link](https://nmap.org/npcap/dist/npcap-1.10.exe).
+2. Install [Npcap](https://nmap.org/npcap/#download) for Windows.
+Click for [direct download link](https://nmap.org/npcap/dist/npcap-1.31.exe).
 During installation ,enable the setting to "Support raw 802.11 traffic (and monitor mode) for wireless adapters".
 3. Restart your computer

 ##### First time  setup for the automatic importer on Mac